liam2/liam2/doc/usersguide/source/knownissues.rst

 This contextual filter propagation is implemented for new(), align(), logit_regr(), matching() and **some** (but not all) aggregate functions.
-Specifically, it is implemented for grpsum and grpgini, but not for other aggregate functions (grpcount, grpavg, grpmin, grpmax, grpstd, grpmedian and grppercentile).
+Specifically, it is implemented for sum and gini, but not for other aggregate functions (count, avg, min, max, std, median and percentile).
 This situation needs to be changed, but I am unsure in which
 way: implementing it for all aggregate functions or not contextutal filter for any aggregate function (or any function at all)?